maxgallup/know/src/advanced-os/memory.md

     1. `kmemcheck` - traps at every read to check if data is initialized, very expensive
     1. `kmemleak` - periodic garbage collection, reports about unlinked objects, false positives can happen
     1. `kasan` - compiler instrumentation, adds combines canary and poison ideas
+* out of bounds detection only works for off-by-one errors, page-guard vs poison strategy performance difference is non-trivial, but generally page-guards are faster

-# Questions
+# Questions and Answers
-* Holes in physical memory are either device mapped or reserved - might the BIOS reserve memory regions?
+* Holes in physical memory are either device mapped or reserved, what reserves them?
+    * BIOS reserves memory as well
+ * might the BIOS reserve memory regions? some holes backed by memory.
+Some should escape memory management logic

-* Why does the kernel have to use virtual memory addresses in the first place can't it just map directly
+* Why does the kernel have to use virtual memory addresses in the first place can't it just map directly?
+    * needs to provide memory separation for clients
 * Padding added to zone struct caching?
-* Why does memblock sort by base address?
+    * Cache sharing issues for multicore processors.
+Ping Pong effect can happen.
+* Why do we need zones? - tag memory to differentiate for different purposes surface access only software cares about it, but devices might have hardware limitations.
+* Why do we need  pages? - since hardware provided page granularity